papayalabs/camaleon-cms/README.md

 ![](screenshot.png)

+## Updates for PapayaLabs
+* Use a background image in Login Admin Page
+* Set db_prefix to null.
+* Use cloudfront variable in Admin for AWS S3 Endopoint
+* Use UUID(String) instead AUTO(Integer) in all models

 ## With Camaleon you can do:
 * Integrate into existing Rails projects
 * Multiples sites in the same installation